gabrielEFagundes/Feelytics/README.md

 - Reddit

 > [!NOTE]
-> As for now, Reddit is the only platform available, unfortunately it's a bit harder to have access to public data using official APIs.
+> As for now, Reddit is the only platform available, unfortunately it's quite hard to have access to public data using official APIs on other social medias.

 - 4Chan
 - X (Twitter)